Aging

 (800)-DIABETES (800-342-2383)

-This is a voluntary organization that supports research to find a cure for diabetes and seeks to improve the well-being of people with diabetes and their families.
-They provide information about the diagnosis and treatment of diabetes and about resources available to individuals with this disease.
+This voluntary organization supports research to find a cure for diabetes and seeks to improve the well-being of people with diabetes and their families.
+In addition, they provide information about the diagnosis and treatment of diabetes and resources available to individuals with this disease.

 American Dietetic Association